Visiting Castillo San Felipe del Morro (Puerto Rico): Your Complete Guide

 • The sooner you arrive after opening, the less crowded and cooler it will be.

-• There are iguanas that live freely around the fort.
+• Some iguanas live freely around the fort.
 Do not touch or feed them, admire them from a distance!
 Unfortunately, I witnessed tourists messing with the iguanas and it getting very agitated.
-This is not fair to these animals so leave them be!
+This is not fair to these animals, so leave them be!

 • Before or after your walk around the fort, visit some of the nearby attractions listed below.

-• Visit the visitor’s center through the entrance for souvenirs.
+• Visit the visitor center through the entrance for souvenirs.

 • There are a lot of stairs and steep inclines.
 Take your time and take breaks if needed.